divo/DynamicPlanner/plan.md

 # Markdown driven swift UI
--[] Create dynamic UI elements
+-[x] Create dynamic UI elements
     - Text
     - TextField
     - TextArea
     - Checkbox
     - "Hour" - Some abstract structure, no idea what that looks like yet
     - etc
--[] Parse markdown (use a package) and build UI from these -[] State store backing elements that can be serialized
+-[x] Parse markdown (use a package) and build UI from these -[x] State store backing elements that can be serialized -[ ] Improve iCloud file sync with NSMetadataQuery etc -[ ] Add different views/journals each with their own template -[ ] Make text area size dynamic
+-[ ] Improve template editor experience

 # 1 Parsing